ModernRonin/ProjectRenamer/README.md

 # projectrename

 ## Summary
 How often have you felt the need to rename a C# project?
-If you have come here, then you knwo that the most important existing IDE, Visual Studio, does not really support this scenario very well.
+If you have come here, then you know that the most important existing IDE for C#, Visual Studio, does not really support this scenario very well.

 This tool takes care of this for you, provided your use-case follows a set of fairly common practices:
-* you use git as a repository
+* you use **git** as a repository
-* your csproj files have the same name as the folder in which they reside together with accompanying source code
+* your `csproj` files have the same name as the folder in which they reside together with accompanying source code
-* you don't have more than one solution file (*.sln) in one directory
+* you don't have more than one solution file (`.sln`) in one directory
-* you have dotnetcore 3.1 or above
+* you have **dotnetcore 3.1** or above

 ## Get it
-projectrename is intended to be used as a global dotnet tool.
+*renameproject* is intended to be used as a global dotnet tool.
 (You could install it as a local tool, too, but given what it does this does not really make a lot of sense.)

 You install it by executing: